- What is a Walk-in Shower?

 What is a Walk-in Shower?

 A walk-in shower is exactly what it sounds like: a shower that you can simply walk into.
 There are no doors, curtains, or curbs.
-Many walk-in showers are designed with just a gentle slope at the entryway, making it easy for people with mobility challenges to access the shower area.
-For this reason, these showers can provide the utmost in comfort and safety for anyone of any age.
+Most walk-in showers are designed with just a gentle slope at the entryway, making it easy for people with mobility challenges to access the shower area.
+Many feature a half glass shower wall to keep water inside efficiently.